elasticio/elasticio.github.io/content/_guides/new-mapper.md

 ![New Mapper Credentials](/assets/img/integrator-guide/new-mapper/Creds.png)

 ## Input
 The actual mapping tab.
 Here you provide data input for fields required by the Component.
-There are three methods of mapping: Integrator view, JSONata view, and Developer Mode.
+There are three methods of mapping: **Integrator view**, **JSONata view**, and **Developer Mode**.

-Integrator view is the standard mapping view, where you can see all the data fields:
+**Integrator view** is the standard mapping view, where you can see all the data fields:

 ![New Mapper Input](/assets/img/integrator-guide/new-mapper/Input.png)

-JSONata view is intended for JSONata expressions in fields.
+**JSONata view** is intended for JSONata expressions in fields.
 You can switch to this view like this:

 ![New Mapper Switch to JSONata](/assets/img/integrator-guide/new-mapper/Switch-Jsonata.png)

 In both views you can evaluate the expressions and see which data will be seen as the result.
-As you can see, our "First Name" and "Last Name" in the field resulted in the complete name:
+As you can see, our `First Name` and `Last Name` in the field resulted in the complete name:

 ![Evaluate Data](/assets/img/integrator-guide/new-mapper/Evaluate.png)

-If you want to code your mapping manually, you can use the Developer Mode:
+If you want to code your mapping manually, you can use the **Developer Mode**:

 ![New Mapper Switch to Developer Mode](/assets/img/integrator-guide/new-mapper/Switch-Developer.png)